20 Nov Rosacea And Acne – There’s A Big Difference

 Symptoms: Tiny dilated blood vessels become visible and create the redness in the complexion.
 Bumps and pimples appear as the inflammation and redness increases.
 The eyes may even appear to be bloodshot and feel dry and scratchy.
 Additionally, the nose can become red and swollen in the more severe cases.

-Treatments: Your skin care specialist, after careful diagnosis, can prescribe oral or topical medications and medispa treatments includingchemical peels, hydrafacials, microneedling with PRP, and IPL photofacials.
+Treatments: Your skin care specialist, after careful diagnosis, can prescribe oral or topical medications and medispa treatments includingchemical peels, hydrafacials, microneedling, and IPL photofacials.
 Also, speaking to your doctor about possible lifestyle changes may help to control rosacea symptoms.

 Contact Parson Skin Center in Scottsdale